xigadee/Microservice/README.md

 So our goal with Xigadee is to solve that challenge.
 To provide a consistent development approach - and more importantly a set of reusable tools – that we can apply to any type of Microservice application, while removing the drudgery and overhead of "re-inventing the Microservice-wheel", each time we construct a new distributed application.

-Xigadee is still a work-in-progress, we are currently getting ready to release 1.1 of the Framework.
-We are still working on improving the code, improving the unit-test coverage, adding new features, and providing more detailed documentation.
+Xigadee is still a work-in-progress; we are currently getting ready to release 1.1 of the Framework.
+We are still working on improving the code, extending the unit-test coverage, adding new features, and providing more detailed documentation.

 ## A quick demonstration